yiting-yttseng/photo-gallery/content/albums/2026.08.08-21Chamonix/index.md

 ## Day 1 · Aug 8 — Arrival (抵達夏慕尼)

 Chamonix sits at the end of a deep valley carved by glaciers, surrounded by granite needles and the massive bulk of Mont Blanc.
-We lived in the apartment from Happy Rental, which equiped with a samll kitchen and sofa bed, and it costed around 900 euros for 8 days.

 ---